Beinsezii/cursed_life/README.md

  - comma/period ',.' : adjust max framerate. more of a guideline, based on delays.

 ### Playing
 Just run the file, use space to manually add lifeforms, and press e or f to advance.
-Don't resize the window, that's not implemented yet.
+Don't resize the window; that's not implemented yet.

 ### Building
 Uses `pancurses` crate which claims to be platform-agnostic.
 Can guarantee it works in Linux.